yaredwb/PINN-Consolidation1D-Paper/docs/index.md

 \end{equation}
 $$

 which is minimized by the model optimizer.
-For \emph{inverse problems}, the training procedure and loss evaluation is mostly similar with some differences.
+For *inverse problems*, the training procedure and loss evaluation is mostly similar with some differences.
 A larger size $(z,t)$ training data is used and collocation points are not generated in this case.
 This implies that automatic differentiation for the physical constraint is evaluated at the original training data points and the coefficient of consolidation is defined as a trainable parameter i.e.

 $$
 \begin{equation}